Email Authentication: A Step-by-Step Implementation Guide for CISOs

 v=DMARC1; p=none; rua=mailto:dmarc@yourdomain.com; ruf=mailto:forensic@yourdomain.com; pct=100

-Each tag serves a specific purpose: v=DMARC1 identifies the record type, p=none tells receivers to deliver mail even if it fails (monitoring mode), rua collects aggregate XML reports listing sender IPs, pass/fail counts, and alignment status, ruf requests forensic copies of individual failures for deep analysis, and pct=100 applies the policy to every message.
+Each tag serves a specific purpose: v=DMARC1 identifies the record type, p=none tells receivers to deliver mail even if it fails (monitoring mode), rua collects aggregate XML reports listing sender IPs, pass/fail counts, and alignment status, ruf requests forensic copies of individual failures for deep analysis, and pct=100 applies the policy to messages covered by the policy.

 Go Beyond the Basics: BIMI, MTA-STS, TLS-RPT, and ARC

-These add visible brand markers, enforce end-to-end encryption, deliver detailed failure reports, and preserve authentication through forwarding, thereby closing the security and trust gaps that the core protocols alone cannot address.
+Once SPF, DKIM, and DMARC are stable, complementary standards can extend trust, encryption, reporting, and forwarding resilience.
+These add visible brand markers, enforce end-to-end encryption, deliver detailed failure reports, and preserve authentication through forwarding.
+They close the security and trust gaps that the core protocols alone cannot address.

 Display Trust with BIMI

-Brand Indicators for Message Identification displays your logo as a security control.
-BIMI requires DMARC enforcement, a Verified Mark Certificate (VMC), and proper DNS configuration.
-Gmail, Yahoo, and Apple Mail display authenticated logos directly in the inbox, providing recipients with immediate visual confirmation of legitimacy.
+BIMI can make authenticated mail more recognizable in the inbox by displaying a verified brand logo.
+BIMI displays your logo as a security control.
+BIMI requires DMARC enforcement at p=quarantine or p=reject with pct=100, a certificate, and proper DNS configuration.
+Gmail, Yahoo, Apple Mail and Fastmail display authenticated logos directly in the inbox, providing recipients with immediate visual confirmation of legitimacy.
+Microsoft Outlook does not support BIMI.

 Deploy BIMI after achieving DMARC quarantine or reject status.
-Obtain a VMC through an approved certificate authority, host your SVG logo on HTTPS, and publish the BIMI DNS record.
-The result: stronger brand-spoofing protection and higher open rates through visual trust signals.
+Obtain a VMC or CMC through an approved certificate authority, host your SVG Tiny PS logo on HTTPS, and publish the BIMI DNS record.
+The result is stronger brand-spoofing protection and higher open rates through visual trust signals.

 Enforce Encryption with MTA-STS

-Mail Transfer Agent–Strict Transport Security blocks downgrade attacks that force SMTP traffic onto unencrypted connections.
+MTA-STS helps prevent SMTP downgrade attacks by telling sending servers when TLS is required for delivery.
+Mail Transfer Agent Strict Transport Security blocks downgrade attacks that force SMTP traffic onto unencrypted connections.
 You publish a DNS TXT record and serve a policy file over HTTPS specifying which MX hosts must use TLS.

 When external servers deliver mail, they check your policy.
-If TLS negotiation fails under "enforce" mode, the sender defers or bounces the message, preventing interception.
-Deployment takes under an hour with existing DNS and web infrastructure.
-Google Workspace and Microsoft 365 support MTA-STS for outbound mail, but do not currently enforce MTA-STS policies for inbound mail.
+If TLS negotiation fails in "enforce" mode, the sender defers or bounces the message to prevent interception.
+Google Workspace and Microsoft 365 support mail transport security controls in modern cloud environments.

 Gain Visibility with TLS-RPT

+TLS-RPT adds operational visibility by reporting when encrypted delivery fails.
 SMTP TLS Reporting provides data on encryption failures.
-A DNS TXT record specifies email addresses for daily JSON reports containing handshake errors, certificate mismatches, and cipher failures.
+A DNS TXT record specifies the email addresses for daily JSON reports that contain handshake errors, certificate mismatches, and cipher failures.

 These reports expose misconfigured partners and targeted attempts to downgrade.
 Integrate TLS-RPT data with SIEM tools to create actionable dashboards and facilitate trend analysis.
 The visibility enables rapid remediation before mail delivery suffers.